Auction 105 After sale

 comes with: Westneuguinea / Westpapua (Irian Jaya), Marind-anim, bullroarer, l: 30.5 cm

-The object Coconut shell bowl with the object ID 3052156 was last part of the auction Collectors’ Items Sale at September 24, 2025 on Zemanek-Münster Auction house and had the lot number 23.
+The object Coconut shell bowl with the object ID 3052156 was last part of the auction Collectors’ Items Sale at September 24, 2025 on Zemanek-Münster Auction house.
+The object with the lot number 23 achieved a sales price of EUR 250.

 Here you will find more objects and interesting facts about Oceanian art.